bdvllrs/tAPIr-py/readme.md

 ## Creating a model

+Start by importing `Model` and `Attribute` from the `models/Model.py` file.

-The model is a class which extends from the Model class.
+A model is a class which extends the Model class.

 ### Defining the arguments